8 Ways To Keep Your Staff Happy - Even In Uncertain Times

 4. Vehicle salary packaging perks

 This is a clever way to run a personal car that provides tax benefits to employees at no cost to the employer.
 Vehicle salary packaging is run through payroll deductions and is an alternative to a pay rise when the latter is not feasible.
-Companies and government agencies have been rewarding staff with fully-managed vehicle programs for years.
+Companies and government agencies have been rewarding staff with fully-managed vehicle programs for decades.

 5. Comfortable break-out rooms